chlohal/obsidian-terminal/README.md

 If you have `git`, then you can clone this repository to your `.obsidian/plugins` folder.

-If you don't have git, then click the green "Code" button, then click "Download ZIP".
+If you don't have git, [download this .zip file](https://github.com/chlohal/obsidian-terminal/archive/refs/tags/1.0.0.zip).
 Extract the `.zip` folder to the `.obsidian/plugins` folder inside your vault.

 The folder structure should look like this: